 The company focused on fun and innovation.
 The company started with a simple toy called the Earth Buddy: wet it and it would grow grass on its head.
 They created the worldwide blockbuster Bakugan in 2007, Hatchimals, and the PAW Patrol brand.
 However, they didn’t just design and develop new concepts, like Air Hogs.
 They also saw the potential in licensing agreements.
 They were the ones who brought the Wiggles to Canada.
 The company is now involved in toys, games, entertainment and digital entertainment all over the world.
 Spin Master was voted one of Canada’s Best Managed Companies more than once and has 115 Toy of the Year (TOTY) wins.

 The company went public on the Toronto Stock Exchange (TOY: TSX) in 2015.
 Today, Rabie is a director at Spin Master.
-Forbes magazine puts his net worth at $1.5 billion ($1.2 billion USD).
+Forbes magazine puts his net worth at $1.5 billion ($1.1 billion USD) in 2023.

 Although Reiss took the company public in 2017, he didn’t invent Canada Goose on his own.
 The beginnings of Canada Goose started with Reiss’s grandfather, Samuel Tick.
 Tick immigrated to Canada from Poland and after spending time working as a fabric cutter, he created Metro Sportswear Limited.
 Later, Reiss’s father married Samuel Tick’s daughter and came into the family sportswear business.

 The company developed a down filling machine and proceeded to focus on making heavy winter coats that were worn by Ontario city workers including law enforcement.
 Reiss joined the family business, which was called Snow Goose then, in his late 20s.
 His contribution to the business was to firmly establish the new Canada Goose name.